Zenoware/demo-laravel-unit-tests/README.md

 - Application code is more understandable because you wind writing more portable code
 - Mocks and stubs can be used to isolate the code being tested
 - More cognisant of dependencies and how they are used due to mocking and stubbing
+- When doing a massive refactor, you can run your unit tests to see if you've broken anything

 ## Getting started